Vox-ATypI classification: Grotesque

-Grotesque typefaces are sans serif typefaces that originate in the nineteenth century.
+Grotesque typefaces are sans-serif typefaces that originated in the nineteenth century.
 There is some degree of contrast between thick and thin strokes.
 The terminals of curves are usually horizontal, and the typeface frequently has a spurred and an with a curled leg.

 According to Monotype, the term "grotesque" originates from grottesco, meaning "belonging to the cave" due to their simple geometric appearance.
 The term arose because of adverse comparisons that were drawn with the more ornate Modern Serif and Roman typefaces that were the norm at the time.

-Examples of grotesque lineal typeface include Headline, Monotype 215, and Grot no. 6.
+Examples of grotesque lineal typeface include Headline, Monotype 215, and Grotesk no. 6.